RULES - Idaho QSO Party

 Go to...https://idqp.contesting.com/idqpsubmitlog.php...click on CERTIFICATES and enter your call sign.

 Your certificate will download to your computer in PDF format.
-Certificates won't be available
+Certificates won't be available for at least 2

 B. Special awards may be awarded at the discretion of the Idaho QSO Party Contest Committee.